Economic Sanctions: When the Ethical- and Human Costs Surpass the Benefits

 Philipp Foltz (c.
 1805–1877)

 The historical use of economic sanctions is not a novel concept in foreign policies.
-Thucydides and Plutarch document what is arguably the earliest recorded instance of economic sanctions in 432 BC—the “Megarian Decree,” embargoing all trades between Megara and the Athenian empire.
+Thucydides and Plutarch document what is arguably the earliest recorded instance of economic sanctions in 432 BC—the “Megarian Decree,” embargoing trades between Megara and the Athenian empire.
 This Athenian retaliation for the Megarians’ treacherous behaviour may have contributed to prolonging and intensifying the Peloponnesian War (431-404 BC).

 Contemporary sanctions, primarily employed by the U.S. and other developed nations, aim to pressure the leadership of transgressor nations into adhering to international law and ethical norms.
 As Carl von Clausewitz noted that war is the continuation of politics by other means, sanctions can be seen as the continuation of politics by economic means—an instrument perceived as more economical and preferable to military interventions.